Grace Dangmei: Early life

-Grace Dangmei was born to Simon Dangmei and Rita Dangmei and belongs to Rongmei tribe from Dimdailong Village, Kangvai Sub-Division, Churachandpur District, Manipur.
+Grace Dangmei was born to Simon Dangmei and Rita Dangmei.
+She belongs to the Rongmei tribe from Dimdailong Village, Kangvai Sub-Division, Churachandpur District, Manipur.

 Club career

-Dangmei played the inaugural edition of Indian Women's League with KRYPHSA and also spent another season with the club.
-She joined Sethu in 2019 for 3rd edition of IWL.
-During the 2018 Indian Women's League, she was awarded as Emerging Player Award.
+Dangmei played the inaugural edition of the Indian Women's League with KRYPHSA and spent another season with the club.
+She joined Sethu in 2019 for the 3rd edition of the IWL.
+During the 2018 Indian Women's League, she was awarded the Emerging Player Award.
 She scored a brace in her first match with Sethu FC against Manipur Police Sports Club on 6 May 2019, and won the 2018–19 IWL season.

 She then joined Gokulam Kerala in 2021, and earned vice-captaincy.
 Later on July 15, 2021, the All India Football Federation (AIFF) nominated Gokulam Kerala to represent India in the AFC Women's Club Championship 2020–21 pilot tournament.
-She appeared in the matches of 2021 AFC Women's Club Championship and had a brilliant performance against FC Bunyodkor women's team of Uzbekistan on 14 November, which they won by 3–1.
+She appeared in the matches of the 2021 AFC Women's Club Championship.
+She had a brilliant performance against FC Bunyodkor (women), which is the women's team of Uzbekistan on 14 November, where her side won 3–1.
 In that continental tournament, they achieved third place.
-In the 2021–22 season, her team Gokulam Kerala clinched the title and qualified for AFC Women's Club Championship.
+In the 2021–22 season, her team Gokulam Kerala clinched the title and qualified for the AFC Women's Club Championship.

-On July 2, 2022, it was announced that Grace signed a professional contract abroad, with Uzbek Women's League side PFC Sevinch Karshi on a season-long deal.
-She helped her Uzbek team winning both the league and cup in calendar year, scoring 4 goals in 14 league matches.
+On July 2, 2022, it was announced Grace had signed a professional contract abroad, with the Uzbek Women's League side FC Nasaf Karshi on a season-long deal.
+She helped her Uzbek team win both the league and cup in that calendar year, scoring 4 goals in 14 league matches.